 If you can't see a gears icon it means you do not have Admin rights in your system: please refer to your Donorfy Admin.

-To access configuration and user management options open the sub-menu under Settings as shown below
+To access the Configuration Settings open the sub-menu under Settings as shown below.

-Once you have accessed settings you should click on the down arrow and either scroll down the list or search for the type of setting you want to work with
+Once you have accessed Settings, you can click on the dropdown box arrow to the right of the screen and either scroll down the list or search for the type of setting you want to work with.

 These represent the kinds of activity that you will record on the constituents' timelines.
 Such as phone calls, letters and emails sent, applications for fundraising packs and so on.
 See here for more info: Activity Types